-Do not attempt to operate this transceiver by connecting directly to 120 volts AC.
+Do not attempt to operate the COBRA 21GTL by connecting the transceiver directly to 110 volts AC.

-When the CA-20 Power-Pak is used with the transceiver for base station operation, any Citizens Band beam, dipole, ground plane or vertical antenna may be used.
+When the CA-20 Power Pak is used with the transceiver for base station operation, any Citizens Band beam, dipole, ground plane or vertical antenna may be used.
 A ground plane vertical antenna will provide the most uniform horizontal coverage.